 December 22, 2011: Effective 11:59 P.M., Eastern Standard Time, Saturday, December 31, 2011, the Directed Virginia Offshore Summer Flounder Fishery will close.
-For further details, to include information on the offshore summer flounder bycatch fishery beginning after December 31, 2011, please see the notice. <Closure Notice>
+For further details, to include information on the offshore summer flounder bycatch fishery beginning after December 31, 2011, please see the notice.

-The Virginia Institute of Marine Science Marine Extension Program will host two workshops in December to help watermen and aquaculturists put together applications for 2012 Fisheries Resource Grant funding. <Workshop Announcement>
+in December to help watermen and aquaculturists put together applications for 2012 Fisheries Resource Grant funding.

-December 5, 2011: Effective 6:00 P.M.
-Eastern Standard Time (EST), Wednesday, December 7, 2011, the Virginia commercial spiny dogfish fishery will close.
-Based on landing reports from Virginia seafood buyers, it is projected that permitted commercial harvesters will have landed 100% of the 2,148,224 pound state quota by the above date and time.
 As provided by Regulation 4 VAC 20-490-42, after the quota has been landed, it shall be unlawful for any person to harvest or to land in Virginia any spiny dogfish for commercial purposes (subsection D) and it shall be unlawful for any buyer of seafood to receive any spiny dogfish (subsection F), through April 30, 2012 (subsection A).
-Therefore, after 6:00 P.M., EST, December 7, 2011, it shall be unlawful for any person harvesting spiny dogfish for commercial purposes to possess or land spiny dogfish in Virginia until May 1, 2012. <Closure Notice>

-Beginning Sunday, December 4, 2011, all Virginia seafood buyers purchasing spiny dogfish shall call the Commission’s interactive voice recording system (1-800-937-9247), on a daily basis, and report the daily harvest purchased from registered commercial fisherman permitted for this fishery, to include the commercial fisherman’s registration license number and exact weight of spiny dogfish landed in pounds.
+December 2, 2011: Beginning Sunday, December 4, 2011, all Virginia seafood buyers purchasing spiny dogfish shall call the Commission’s interactive voice recording system (1-800-937-9247), on a daily basis, and report the daily harvest purchased from registered commercial fisherman permitted for this fishery, to include the commercial fisherman’s registration license number and exact weight of spiny dogfish landed in pounds.
 The call-in shall continue until it is projected and announced that the Virginia spiny dogfish quota has been landed and the fishery is closed.
 When calling the interactive voice recording system (1-800-937-9247), first select Option 2, then select Option 6, for reporting daily harvests of spiny dogfish purchased from any registered commercial fisherman.
-Any outstanding weekly written reports, through Saturday, December 3, 2011, are due to the Virginia Marine Resources Commission by 12:00 P.M.
-(NOON) EST, Monday, December 5, 2011.

 Oct.
 26, 2011: Effective 12:01 A.M.
 Eastern Standard Time, Monday, November 14, 2011, the Directed Virginia Offshore Summer Flounder Fishery will re-open for vessels with a Virginia Summer Flounder Endorsement License.
 The cumulative landing limit for the Directed Fishery is 10,000 pounds in each fifteen-day landing period.
 The first fifteen-day landing period will begin November 14, 2011, and end November 28, 2011.
 Subsequent landing periods will be subject to quota availability.
 For more details, please see the attached opening notice. <Notice>